 While the tour guidelines had us on free time until dinner Ted took us on a whirlwind tour of Tokyo which took about 6 hours (thanks Ted).
-Purchasing a one day metro card (600 Yen or $6 AUD) we were off an running.
+Purchasing a one day metro card (600 Yen or $6 AUD) we were off and running.
 First stop was the Tsukiji Fish Market were we also enjoyed a sushi lunch together.

 Next was a visit to the ground of the Imperial Palace.
-While I had been to the grounds before Ted found us a great photo spot and explained the recent Imperial history including the fact when the daughter married she lost her royal title.
+While I had been to the grounds before Ted found us a great photo spot and explained the recent Imperial history including the fact when the daughter married she losses her royal title.
 Only the males stay in the Royal family on marrying.

-Fare welling the group Alex Taplin, my roommate for this tour, caught a taxi to the optional Robot Show.
+Farewelling the group both Alex Taplin, my roommate for this tour, and me caught a taxi to the optional Robot Show.
 This was a great call, with the pre show of entertainers in medal playing music to the crazy 90 minute show.
 We had front row seats and got to touch a lot of the performers and even had to duck a though times.

 Crazy, weird, bright and loud the senses got overwhelmed.
 Only in Japan would you find this and the 6,000 Yen (after coupon discount) was well worth it and I can see why this was sold out last week when I was in Tokyo and again tonight.
 Very happy I got to experience this very unique entertainment.